-Great oversized and high-res screen, magnets hold onto the stylus when not in use, compatible with tons of accessories including a dock.
+Great oversized and high-resolution screen, magnets hold onto the stylus when not in use, compatible with tons of accessories including a dock.

 A good price for what's still a solid Surface tablet; many users found the differences with the Pro 4 to be minor.

 A significant number of users complained about defective hardware and unexpected glitches; we'd approach the Pro 3 with caution.
-Also, battery life is (4-5 hours) is weak.
+Also, battery life of 4-5 hours is weak.

 Despite the last-generation display, users like the display, citing it as sharp and vibrant.
 Users also enjoyed using it for portability and note-taking.